ali-ghanbari/prf/README.md

 PRF Maven plugin.
 Along with the Maven plugin, other library files also get installed on your local machine, so the APR system developers can make their own patch generation as well as patch prioritization or filtering plugins.
-In the section that follows, you will find a number of example buggy projects that you can try to fix using our patch generation plugin for CapGen.
+In the section that follows, you will find a couple of example buggy projects that you can try to fix using our patch generation plugin for CapGen.